 Magnetic field lines may be invisible to the naked eye, but they behave in ways that would amaze us if only we could see them.
 [Ruth Jarman] and [Joe Gerhardt] from Semiconductor wanted to make them visible for everyone, so they produced Magnetic Movie, a film that combines animations, theoretical models, and actual VLF recordings of the entire Earth’s magetic forces to create a film that shows magnetic fields moving and jumping through the air in living color.

 Sparkfun has recently released a bevy of new boards and other devices, with some very intriguing new builds among them.

 The first board that caught our attention is the Wee.
 It is a compact Arduino compatible controller that features a small size, low voltage, and many other minimalist attributes.
 It is built around an ATMega 168V and uses all SMD parts.

 Data Robotics has released an updated Drobo with two Firewire ports and an updated processor, allowing for faster data transfer and daisy chaining multiple Drobos.
 The new models of this storage and backup device also features a quieter and larger case fan.
 The case itself has been modified slightly but to great effect, looking sleeker than ever.
-Sadly, they still … Read the rest
+Sadly, they still start at $500 without any hard drives.

 What happens when you take a little [Ben Heck] ingenuity, a little Lian Li utility, an Xbox 360 and an LCD HDTV and mix it all together?
 You get the Microvision 360, a combination LCD HDTV and Xbox 360.

 We’ve seen numerous products geared toward tracking the location and activities of your pets, two in the last month, but we feel sure you can make more functional devices than those you can purchase.
 Let’s look at a few and consider our options.

 We’ve been waiting for more information on the Nokia Haptikos, the haptic feedback touchscreen announced last October and largely forgotten until now.
 We knew that it would be a device that could raise sections